Bad credit business loans

 How can I improve my business credit score?

-To improve your score, you should:
+To improve your score, you can:

 • Make payments on time.
 Pay all your bills on time, including electricity, gas, rent and mortgage payments.